Ingo Maurer: Early life and career

-Maurer was born in Reichenau Island, Lake Constance, Germany, and was the son of a fisherman and grew up there with four siblings.
+Maurer was born in Reichenau Island, Lake Constance, Germany.
+He was the son of a fisherman and grew up on Reichenau with four siblings.
 After an apprenticeship as typesetter, he studied graphic design in Munich.
 In 1960 Maurer left Germany for the U.S., where he worked in New York and San Francisco as a freelance graphic designer, including for IBM.

+Career

-In 1963, he moved back to Germany, founding Design M, a company developing and manufacturing lamps after his own designs.
+In 1963, Maurer moved back to Germany and founded Design M, a company developing and manufacturing lamps of his own designs.
 The company was later renamed to "Ingo Maurer GmbH".

-One of his first designs, the Bulb (1969), was included in the design collection of the Museum of Modern Art in 1969.
+One of Maurer's first designs, the Bulb (1969), was included in the design collection of the Museum of Modern Art in 1969.

 In 1984 he presented the low-voltage wire system YaYaHo, consisting of two horizontally fixed metal ropes and a series of adjustable lighting elements with halogen bulbs; it became an instant success.
 Maurer was asked to create special YaYaHo installations for the exhibition "Lumières je pense à vous" ("Lights I think of you") at Centre Georges Pompidou in Paris, the Villa Medici in Rome, and the Institut Francais d'Architecture in Paris.

 In 1989 Fondation Cartier pour l'Art Contemporain (Cartier Foundation for Contemporary Art) in Jouy-en-Josas near Paris organized the exhibition "Ingo Maurer: Lumière Hasard Réflexion" (Ingo Maurer: Light Chance Reflection).
 For this exhibition, Maurer created lighting objects and installations that were not meant for serial production for the first time.

 Since 1989, his design and objects have been presented in a series of exhibitions, including the Stedelijk Museum in Amsterdam (1993).
 In 2002 the Vitra Design Museum organized Ingo Maurer – Light – Reaching for the Moon, a travelling exhibition with several shows in Europe and in Japan.
 In 2007 the Cooper Hewitt, Smithsonian Design Museum in New York presented the exhibition Provoking Magic: Lighting of Ingo Maurer.